Here’s a question from one of our readers:

-How to get by with just P20,000 salary
+How to be rich with just P20,000 monthly salary

-2. Start saving money.
+2. Start saving more money.

 3. Earn more money.